ComposableFi/composable/frame/vesting/README.md

 ### Why fork

-The original Vesting pallet is not currency agnostic.
-This tweaked version is
+This tweaked version includes the following changes,
-1. Generalized to any currency and usable with the `MultiLockableCurrency` trait.
+1. The original Vesting pallet is not currency agnostic.
+This fork is generalized to any currency and usable with the `MultiLockableCurrency` trait.
 2. Modified to support measuring time in terms of absolute timestamps as well as the original block number based scheme for vesting schedules.

 Other than that, most of the code is the original version from the [open runtime module repo](https://github.com/open-web3-stack/open-runtime-module-library/blob/1f520348f31b5e94b8a5dd7f8e6b8ec359df4177/vesting/README.md)